elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/what-is-design-pattern.md

       <strong>Interview Response:</strong> Design patterns provide users with a solid approach to solving problems, act as an out-of-the-box solution, and can be expressive.
     </div><br/>
     <div>
-      <strong>Technical Response:</strong> Design patterns have three main benefits:
+      <strong>Technical Response:</strong> Design patterns have three main benefits.
     </div>
     <br />
     <div></div>

 1. **Design patterns are proven solutions:** They provide solid approaches to solving problems in software development by using proven techniques that reflect the insights of the developers who helped create the pattern.
-2. **You can reuse design patterns:** Most design patterns are based on out-of-the-box solutions that have been adapted to suit our own needs, so they are pretty robust.
+2. **You can reuse design patterns:** Most are out-of-the-box solutions adapted to suit our own needs, so they are pretty robust.
 3. **Patterns can be expressive:** The structure and vocabulary of the design pattern we are looking at can help us express rather large solutions quite elegantly.

 <br />